CompleteBlenderCreator/06-Fluffy-Bunny-Original/readme.md

 * Use them to quickly build up a base framework.
 * See they’re great for modelling organic objects.
 * Understand they need converting afterwards to a mesh so we can add further detail.

+# Basic Sculpting
+* Learn the basics of sculpting.
+* Adjust your brush’s type, strength and size.
+* Understand how ‘Dyntopo’ works and when to use it.
+* How to find a brush if you have deleted it!

+# Basic Sculpting Solution Video
+* See my solution to the ‘Define Your Bunny’s Shape’ Challenge

+# Your First Particle System
+* Create a particle system.
+* Understand children and how they relate to their parents.
+* Hopefully avoid crashing your computer! (or waiting a VERY long time)

+# Fake Users
+* Learn how to give your hair/fur colour!
+* Understand about Fake Users and how to use them.
+* Realise what the 0 before anything in Blender means.

+# Particle Editing
+* Be introduced to the Particle Edit option.
+* Learn how to edit the particles
+* Style the hairs to make them flow in a more natural manner.
+* Learn how to reset the hairs back to default state.

+# Weight Painting
+* Use weight painting and vertex groups to control where the particle system actually appears, and where it does not.

 ----
 Videos in this section of the [full Udemy course](https://www.udemy.com/blendertutorial/?couponCode=GitHubSpecial)...